 Q: Can I drive a salvage title vehicle in Iowa?

-A: Usually a salvage vehicle cannot be driven on public roadways because it cannot be registered or insured.
-However, a permit can be printed off to allow you to drive the vehicle to and from the inspection can be found on the last page of the online process.
+A: No, a salvage vehicle cannot be driven on public roadways because it cannot be registered or insured.
+However, a permit can be printed to allow you to drive the vehicle to and from the inspection location and can be found on the last page of the online Affidavit.

 The Affidavit to Operate a Vehicle for Inspection allows you to drive directly to the inspection and return home.
 Stops are not permitted along the route.

 Q: I accidentally entered the out-of-state salvage title information into the affidavit and now have an Iowa salvage title.
 Can I still get my vehicle inspected?

 A: Yes, the information can be changed by the officer who inspects your vehicle.
 When you arrive at the inspection location, be sure to provide the officer with the out-of-state title number you typed into the Affidavit, not the Iowa title number.
 Once you pay and complete the Affidavit, you cannot make changes.

 Q: Why is the fee for new registrations based on the fair market vehicle value and not what I actually paid for the vehicle?